chiras/database-curation/README.md

 ```
 bash /bin/_correct_manuals.sh YOUR.DB.NAME.fa
 ```
+This can take a while for large databases.

 ## Manual addition Input DB, fasta -> Output DB
 * adding taxonomy and appending to DB